-- This will import the photos from Old library to New iPhoto Library.
+- This will import the photos from the Old library to the New iPhoto Library.

 Can I merge two photo libraries on Mac using iCloud?

-Yes, you can merge two Photo Libraries using iCloud yet, it is not suggested.
-Because firstly it is not merging, it is just uploading photos from two different iPhoto libraries onto the iCloud.
+Yes, you can merge two Photo Libraries using iCloud, yet it is not suggested.
+Firstly, it is not merging; it is just uploading photos from two different iPhoto libraries onto iCloud.
 Secondly, considering the cost of iCloud space, it is not practical to subscribe to iCloud just to merge iPhoto libraries.

 Obviously, it has its own perks.
 For example, there is no fear of data loss; even though you might delete a photo, you can recover that deleted photo from iCloud.